 There would be no more yelling in your home.
 Some heart-felt tears, maybe.
 Lots of hugging, smiling, laughing, fun.

 1. Imagine yourself connecting to your child, feeling deep love, right now.
 Maybe it's that good morning snuggle with him.
-Or you're
+Or you're twirling

 2. As you go through your day today, notice each time you start to get irritated at your child.
-Show yourself that warm picture and
+Show yourself that warm picture and feel

-child's perspective instead of getting stuck in yours.
+perspective instead of getting stuck in yours.
 There's always more than one way to interpret a situation.

 3. Don't try to guide your child when you're angry.
 Is your child acting out?
-Intervene to keep everyone safe, and then say "I need to calm down before I speak with you."
+Intervene only to keep everyone safe, and then say "I need to calm down before I speak with you."
 Then

 go calm down and re-center yourself in your loving vision.
 If your guidance to your child comes from anger or fear, it will backfire.
 If it comes from